Symfomany/cinhetic/README.md

 1) Installing the Cinhetic Standard Edition
 ----------------------------------

-When it comes to installing the Cinhetic Standard Edition, you have the following options.
+When it comes to installing the Cinhetic Project, you have the following options.

 ### Use Composer (*recommended*)

-As Symfony uses [Composer] to manage its dependencies, the recommended way to create a new project is to use it.
+As Symfony uses **Composer** to manage its dependencies, the recommended way to create a new project is to use it.

 If you don't have Composer yet, download it following the instructions on